Delicious dinner rolls that are ready in just barely over an hour!

 - 1 teaspoon salt

 - Pour the milk into a microwave-safe container.
-Add the butter to the milk and microwave for 1 minute.
-Stir the milk and butter then microwave for 30 seconds and stir again.
+Add the water and the butter to the milk and microwave for 1 minute.
+Stir the milk and butter then microwave for 20 seconds and stir again.

 - Put the rolls in the oven.
 Let them rise for 20 minutes.
 Leave the pan in the oven and turn the heat up to 350 degrees.
 Bake for 15-20 minutes, until golden brown.
 (This includes the time it takes for the oven to increase in temperature.)
-Brush with a little butter and serve warm.
+Brush with a little butter, sprinkle of salt and serve warm.

 Slightly adapted from Jaime Cooks it Up